jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 <img src="example.gif">
 </p>

-This is my favorite animation.
-It shows how big of an impact the discount factor has on the algorithm.
+This animation shows the impact of having a high discount factor (discounts the future very little) has on the algorithm.
 As you can see, the agent aims to get the ball stuck on top of the blocks.
-It blows my mind that using this algorithm, the agent actually became smart!
+It blows my mind that the agent is able to learn cool loopholes like this to maxamize the return.
 <p allign="center">
 <img src="smart_breakout.gif">
 </p>